 Unlike traditional backup solutions, Things Cloud only stores a current snapshot of your data, mirroring what you can see on your devices.
 It’s not build to roll back to previous versions of your to-dos or selectively restore a particular task.

 Back up your to-dos locally

 In addition to Things Cloud, which stores your to-dos on a remote server, you can create a local backup.

 Things automatically stores daily backups of your entire database from the last ten days.
 Learn more.

 You can also manually back up your current database with these steps:

 - In your Dock, click Finder.

 Things Database.thingsdatabaseto your backup drive.
-Don’t move the original file, as this can cause problems.
+Don’t move the original file, as this will cause problems.

 iPad & iPhone